-Taxpayer identification numbers.
+Taxpayer identification numbers (TINs).
 Employers use an employer identification number (EIN) (00-0000000).
 Employees use a social security number (SSN) (000-00-0000).
 When you list a number, please separate the nine digits properly to show the kind of number.
 Do not accept an individual taxpayer identification number (ITIN) for employment purposes.
-See section 4 of Circular É (Pub.
-15) for
+For more information, see section 4 of Pub.
+15 (Circular E).

 The IRS uses SSNs to check the payments that you report against the amounts shown on the employees' tax returns.
 The SSA uses SSNs to record employees' earnings for future social security and Medicare benefits.
 When you prepare Form W-2, be sure to show the correct SSN for each employee.
-See section 4 of Circular E (Pub.15) for information on verification of SSNs.
+For information on verification of SSNs, see section 4 of Pub.
+15 (Circular E).

-Special Reporting Situations for
+Special Reporting Situations for Form W-2

 Adoption benefits.
 Amounts paid or expenses incurred by an employer for qualified adoption expenses under an adoption assistance program are not subject to income tax withholding and are not reportable in box 1.
 However, these amounts (including adoption benefits paid from a section 125 (cafeteria) plan, but not including adoption benefits forfeited from a cafeteria plan) are subject to social security, Medicare, and railroad retirement taxes and must be reported in boxes 3 and 5.
-Also, the total amount must be reported in box 12 with
+Also, the total amount must be reported in box 12 with code T.

 See Notice 97-9, 1997-1 C.B.
 365, for more information on adoption benefits.
-You can find Notice 97-9 on page 35 of Internal Revenue Bulletin 1997-2 at www.irs.gov/pub/irs-irbs/ irb97-02.pdf.
+You can find Notice 97-9 on page 35 of Internal Revenue Bulletin 1997-2 at www.irs.gov/pub/irs-irbs/irb97-02.pdf.
 Advise your employees to get Pub.
 968, Tax Benefits for Adoption.

 Agent reporting.
 Generally, an agent who has an approved Form 2678, Employer Appointment of Agent, should enter the agent's name as the employer in box c of Form W-2, and file only one Form W-2 for each employee.
-However, if the agent: (a) is acting as an agent for two or more employers or is an employer and is acting as an agent for another employer and (b) pays social security wages for more than one employer in excess of the wage base to an individual, special reporting for payments to that employee is needed.
+However, if the agent (a) is acting as an agent for two or more employers or is an employer and is acting as an agent for another employer and (b) pays social security wages for more than one employer in excess of the wage base to an individual, special reporting for payments to that employee is needed